Anil-Gaihre/split_graph/README.md

 *Compile* make
 *Script to run: * run.sh
-Note: The path the row offset (begin_pos) and adjancency array (CSR) needs to be updated by the user.
+Note: The path the row offset (begin_pos) and adjancency array (CSR) needs to be updated by the user